 In addition to mechanically obstructing blood flow through the pulmonary vasculature, bubbles may directly contact and damage the vascular endothelium and activate the inflammatory cascade , all of which can result in or contribute to pulmonary edema, pulmonary hypertension , and decreased cardiac output .
 These complications can result in rapid decompensation and death despite a relatively stable initial presentation and appropriate recompression treatment .

 Pulmonary DCS is highly unlikely in the setting of normal, uneventful decompression.
 More frequently, a diver suffering from pulmonary DCS will present with a history of omitted or improper decompression.
 Symptoms are similar to those of a thrombotic pulmonary embolus; specifically, substernal pain, cough, and dyspnea which may progress quickly to pulmonary edema, respiratory failure, right ventricular dysfunction, and cardiovascular collapse.
-The diver may also have other symptoms of decompression sickness.
+The diver may also have other signs and symptoms of decompression sickness such as neurological deficits; inner ear symptoms such as vertigo, hearing loss and tinnitus; trunk or pelvic pain; a marbled skin rash, or cutis marmorata; pain in the joints of the extremities; and/or extremity swelling.
 Divers with pulmonary DCS who initially appear relatively stable may decompensate rapidly, even after appropriate treatment is initiated.

 Rarely, pulmonary decompression sickness can occur in aviators who fly high-performance aircraft.
 Pilots, especially military pilots, who present with symptoms of pulmonary DCS after altitude exposure should be carefully evaluated and treated with hyperbaric oxygen therapy if necessary .